johnymontana/dgraph-client-app/README.md

 ## 📊 Working with Data

+### Schema Exploration
+- **Interactive Schema Visualization**: Explore your database structure through an interactive graph
+- **Live Data Analysis**: See actual type counts and relationships from your data
+- **Click-to-Inspect**: Click nodes to see predicates, click edges to see relationships
+- **Real-time Updates**: Refresh to see latest database structure

 ### Query Editor
 - **Syntax Highlighting**: DQL syntax with CodeMirror integration
 - **Autocomplete**: Schema-aware suggestions for predicates and functions